aadyr/group4-cicd-capstone/README.md

 ### zap_scan:

-It displays an API Gateway URL and scans a hardcoded target using OWASP ZAP, a tool for finding vulnerabilities in web apps.
+- After deployment, we have a job called "zap_scan."
+- This job shows the API Gateway URL (a web service endpoint) and then performs an OWASP security scan on the deployed application.
+- Again, automation is important for security checks, as it helps identify vulnerabilities in the running application.

 ```yml
  zap_scan: